vvvv666/greenfield-docs/src/docs/greenfield-blockchain/modules/consensus-and-staking.md

 # Consensus and Staking

+The BNB Greenfield blockchain places a strong emphasis on network security, which is achieved through a Proof-of-Stake (PoS) consensus mechanism based on Tendermint.
-BNB Greenfield blockchain uses Proof-of-Stake based on Tendermint-consensus for its own network security.
-Blocks are created every 2 seconds on the Greenfield chain by a group of validators.
-BNB will be the staking token on this blockchain.
+Validators play a crucial role in this process, with a new block being created every 2 seconds by a group of elected validators.
+Notably, BNB serves as the staking token on this blockchain.

-There will be a validators set in the genesis state, the staked BNB for these validators would be locked in the BSC side.
-For the other validators, they should submit a create-validator proposal to become a validator, and if the validator doesn't behave well, they can be impeached, once the impeach-validator proposal is passed, the validator would be jailed forever.
+Upon genesis state, a set of validators will be established, with their staked BNB locked in the Binance Smart Chain (BSC) side.
+Other validators can apply to become part of the network by submitting a create-validator proposal.
+Should a validator fail to uphold their responsibilities, they can be impeached.
+If the impeach-validator proposal is approved, the validator is removed and jailed permanently.

-It should be mentioned that the validators are separated from the storage provider.
-The validators are responsible for generating the blocks, challenging the data availability, and cross-chain communication.
-The storage providers are responsible for storing the data objects, there is no strong binding relationship between them.
+It is important to note that validators are distinct from storage providers within the Greenfield ecosystem.
+While validators are responsible for generating blocks, ensuring data availability, and managing cross-chain communication, storage providers focus on storing data objects.
+Though their roles are closely related, there is no stringent binding relationship between the two.

+Overall, the Greenfield blockchain's PoS consensus mechanism, Validator set, and impeachment process serve to maintain network security and ensure the integrity of the ecosystem.
+The separation of duties between validators and storage providers enables a more efficient and streamlined network architecture.

 ## Create Validator